Evaluation of music in Zambia: preferences

 Favourite songs and dances

-Table S: Favourite types of songs and dances in 1985/86 and 2004.1To create this overview, we bring similar genres together in one category.
-The possession cults’ songs, the kalindula of the Cila and Sandauni, the songs of the christian denominations, other Chibale genres (the social dance songs before kalindula and women’s music), the ilimbalakata and other men’s music, and national Kalindula and Lumba.
-Certainly when not actually hearing and seeing them in context, a significant proportion of the interviewees were unable to distinguish between types taken together, for instance between Mwami and Ciwila music.
+Table S: Favourite types of songs and dances in 1985/86 and 2004.1To create this overview, we have grouped similar genres into single categories.
+These include: possession cults’ songs, the kalindula of the Cila and Sandauni, the songs of the christian denominations, other Chibale genres (the social dance songs preceding kalindula, and women’s music), the ilimbalakata and other men’s music, and national Kalindula and Lumba.
+When not heard or seen in context, a significant proportion of the interviewees were unable to distinguish between genres that were grouped together, for instance, between Mwami and Ciwila music.

 There are six groups of favourite song and dance genres.
-In the 1980s, the songs and dances of the possessed and of Kalindula are most popular.
-In the 2000s, christian songs are most popular while the dances of four groups are popular with the two remaining groups (possession dances and ilimbalakata) not scoring much lower.
+In the 1980s, the songs and dances of the spirit-possessed and of Kalindula were most popular.
+In the 2000s, christian songs were most popular, while the dances of four groups were popular, with the two remaining groups (possession dances and ilimbalakata) not scoring much lower.

-The shifts in popularity of christian songs and dances and possession songs and dances are large.
-In the course of the 1990s, the possession cults lost their impact and in the years after became more marginal, though their dancing is still popular.
-In a contrary motion, the number of christians rose from less than 60% to almost 90% and christian dancing arose.
+The shifts in popularity of christian songs and dances, and possession songs and dances, were significant.
+In the course of the 1990s, the possession cults lost their impact and became more marginal in the years that followed, although their dancing remained popular.
+Conversely, the number of christians rose from less than 60% to almost 90%, and christian dancing emerged.

-Remarkable is the decline in percentage of people saying not to have a favourite song or dance and of those saying they do not like to dance.
-In the 1980s, there was a mixture of aversion and fear, among Jehovah’s Witnesses as to all “Lala music” and among other christians as to possession music.
-What caused the aversion was the idea that music was the work of Satan or that it was too unchristian.
+Remarkable was the decline in the percentage of people stating that they had no favourite song or dance, and of those who said they did not like to dance.
+In the 1980s, there was a mixture of aversion and fear: Jehovah’s Witnesses regarding all “Lala music” and other christians regarding possession music.
+What caused the aversion was the idea that music was the work of Satan or that it was too un-christian.
 The idea instilling fear was that the nearness of music would make one more open to it and to its context.
 The latter shows that the ideas about the relation between the nearness and the effects of music were a generally shared feature in Chibale in the 1980s.
 With the decline of spirit possession, christians, especially Jehovah’s Witnesses, took on a more relaxed attitude towards local music and dance.

 Preferences, town and modernity